C0bra5/simple-nanite-parser/README.md

 # Simple Nanite Parser
-A simple parser for cooked Unreal Engine 5.3+ static meshes that uses Nanite with maximum quality.
-FModel only exports the fallback mesh which tends to be very low quality.
+This is a simple parser for cooked Unreal Engine 5.3+ static meshes that uses Nanite with maximum quality.
+FModel only exports the fallback mesh, which tends to be low quality.

 ## Requirements:
 - [Python 3.12](https://www.python.org/downloads/release/python-31210/)
     - 3.12 is the minimum version.
-    - If you want to use the DX12 Compute Shader extraction method You'll need to build compushady yourself.
 - [DotNET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (to build FModel and CUE4Parse)
 - A modified version of FModel with the fixes I've made for nanite (see instructions below)